neog399/sainsburys-fruits-test/README.md

 ## The application's flow

-The flow of the application consists of five consecutive steps:
+The flow of the application consists of seven steps:

 1. Retrieve an HTML document that contains the list of *Sainsbury's ripe fruits*.
 2. Iterate through the list of fruits and extract the links to the pages containing the individual fruits.